 Take care of your tyres

 It goes for every vehicle, but maintaining your VW tyres is also essential.
 Make sure you’re regularly checking your tyres’ air pressure, checking their tread, and getting wheel alignments and balances when you need them.
-To learn more about tyre maintenance head here.

 Carbon System Cleaning

 Another essential aspect of your maintaining your VW is carbon system cleaning.
 Once your VW starts to rack up higher mileage, the injection systems will begin to wear.
 Carbon deposits start to form in your engine’s intake valves, injectors, throttle body, and EGR system.
 If this isn’t taken care of once you notice the symptoms, you’ll need to replace parts due to failure from carbon build up.
 This will cost you more money in the long run.
 You can avoid expensive issues like misfires, hard starts, and excessive fuel consumption by getting a carbon blast engine clean in your Volkswagen.
-We’ll keep your VW’s engine clean of carbon deposits by keeping up with regular maintenance.
+We’ll keep your VW’s engine clean from carbon deposits by keeping up with regular maintenance.
 You can improve engine’s response, reliability, and performance by getting your mechanic at LeMans Motors to run an engine carbon blast on your car.
 These start at $249.

 We’re qualified Volkswagen mechanics with the latest in European diagnostic equipment.
 Get in touch today to book your VW in for a service.